Converting a document to PDF/A for myThesis submission

 Save As Options

-5. In the Options dialog, under PDF options, check the boxes labeled PDF/A compliant, and Optimize for image quality.
+5. In the Options dialog, under PDF options, check the boxes labeled PDF/A compliant, Optimize for image quality and Bitmap text when fonts may not be embedded.

 If you open the newly created .PDF file in Adobe Acrobat or the free Adobe Reader you should see a message indicating that the file complies with the PDF/A standard.